Nearsoft/apprentice/07 - Javascript/README.md

 Once here it will find a `truthy` evaluation and will run the code inside the `else if` block.
 Since it successfully evaluated a condition it will not run the `else` block.

 You can use multiple if else conditionals, but note that only the first else if block runs.
-Javascript skips any remaining conditionals after it runs the first one that passes.
+JavaScript skips any remaining conditionals after it runs the first one that passes.

 ```javascript
 var outcome = "";